Surya-Reddi/Expense-Tracker/README.md

 # Expense-Tracker
-A python project to calculte the expenses and the budget
+A Python project to calculate the expenses and the budget

+#user enters the expenses
+#expenses are categorized and saved to a csv file
+#summarize the expenses
+#return the budget remaining